AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Commands/CaexCommand/CAEXElementChangedEvent.md

 CaexCommand.CAEXElementChangedEvent Event
 =========================================
-AutomationML 2.1 APIThis event is raised after a CAEXElement has been changed.
+This event is raised after a CAEXElement has been changed.
 [CAEXElementChangeMode][1]

   **Namespace:**  [Aml.Engine.CAEX.Commands][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)